NOV 2022-APR 2023

 World Food Programme

 The World Food Programme (WFP) is the world’s largest humanitarian organisation, saving lives in emergencies and using food assistance to build a pathway to peace and prosperity.
-In 2022, WFP reached 140 million people in over 120 countries and territories.
+In 2022, WFP reached 160 million people in over 120 countries and territories.
 We funded WFP’s School Meals Programme across Africa and the Middle East from 2014 until 2021.
-We’ve also supported WFP in Mozambique since 2014, initially focusing on setting up a nationally owned school meals programme for all pre-primary and primary schools.
+We’ve also supported WFP in Mozambique since 2014, initially focusing on setting up a nationally owned school meals programme for all pre-primary and primary schools across the country.
 Since 2017, we’ve been funding WFP’s work to provide post-harvest-loss solutions for smallholder farmers.
-In 2022, we funded the organisation’s efforts to provide food and nutrition assistance in Afghanistan and Pakistan.
+In 2022, we funded the organisation’s food and nutrition assistance operations in Afghanistan and Pakistan.
+Today, we’re helping WFP reach vulnerable communities affected by hunger, conflict, and climate shocks across the Horn of Africa.

 CHALLENGE